A Partnership of Community-Minded Businesses

 “Many hands make light work.”
 English writer John Heywood penned that phrase in the 1500s.
 But his idiom still rings true.
 It is what inspired the initiative and logo for the Giving Marin Community Partnership, which debuted Jan.
 1, 2018.

 Giving Marin is a movement fueled by a collection of the North Bay’s most community-minded businesses and institutions.
-The solution they are backing is simple at its core: The businesses, one per profession, have committed to underwrite marketing space for varying nonprofits every month of 2018.
+The solution they are backing is simple at its core: The businesses, one per profession, have committed to underwrite marketing space for varying nonprofits every month.
 You’ll notice the purple Giving Marin logo in the right bottom corner of any ad in the Marin Independent Journal or on marinij.com that is underwritten by a partner.

 We think the need for such a program is vast.
 Donor fatigue after the tragic North Bay fires and changes to the tax code threaten funding for Marin’s nonprofits.
 We hope to offset their challenges by offering no-cost publicity for their causes.

 This initiative was partly spawned by two organizations — Redwood Credit Union and Kaiser Permanente — that approached us about launching a community-benefit partnership initiative.
-With the support of Redwood Credit Union CEO Brett Martinez and Kaiser Permanente Public Affairs Director Carl Campbell, these organizations became early-on partners.
+With the support of Redwood Credit Union CEO Brett Martinez and now-retired Kaiser Permanente Public Affairs Director Carl Campbell, these organizations became early-on partners.
 They were enthusiastically joined by businesses that embody community service and philanthropy: Fairview Capital (CEO Andy Mathieson), CPi Developers (President Stephanie Plante), College of Marin (President David Wain Coon), Nugget Markets (Eric and Kate Stille, CEO and vice president of marketing and communications), Ghilotti Bros., Inc. (CEO Mike Ghilotti) and Ultragenyx Pharmaceuticals (CEO Dr. Emil Kakkis).

 The entire endeavor would not have advanced without the tremendous support of the Marin Community Foundation, and the guidance of CEO Dr. Thomas Peters and Vikki Garrod, chief communications officer.